opensciences/opensciences.github.io/repo/software-aging/index.md

 ## Overview of Data

 The data sets in this category are a collection of research artifacts in "Software Aging and Rejuvenation" (SAR).
-Contributed by a group of researchers from the Federico II University of Naples, Italy.
 This is a growing repository with data being collected from SAR researchers and some of their well known studies.
 The artifacts that would be included in the repository are:

 - Metrics on performance, resource consumption and failures collected at run-time from deployed software systems
 - Metrics on performance, resource consumption and failures collected during stress tests of software systems